 The experimental design

-In this study, we evaluate the forecasting performance of the models with rolling origins (Tashman 2000).
-We specify the model with an estimation window of 160 weeks, move the estimation window forward every two weeks and have 18 rolling events.
+In this study, we evaluate the forecasting performance of the models with rolling origins so that the results are more robust (Tashman 2000).
+For example, we specify the model with an estimation window of 160 weeks, move the estimation window forward every two weeks and have 18 rolling events.
 We re-specify the model using the updated estimation window and generate the forecasts.
 We presume the value of the price and promotion information to be known and we use the forecast value of the product sales when the forecast horizon is beyond one week.
 For each rolling event, we generate one to H week-ahead forecasts, where H is 1, 4, and 8, to approximate the situation retailers face in practice.

 The models are evaluated using four error measures: the Mean Absolute Error (MAE), the symmetric Mean Absolute Percentage Error (sMAPE), the Mean Absolute Scaled Error (MASE) proposed by Hyndman and Koehler (2006), and the Relative Average Mean Absolute Error (RelAvgMAE) proposed by Davydenko and Fildes (2013).
 These error measures approximate the loss function of the retailer from different aspects.
 The error measures for S SKUs and K rolling events based on forecast horizon of 1 to H (i.e. S=1831, K=18, and H=1, 4 and 8) are as follows: